 Parents and their children are spending less time interacting with each other.
 As a result, many children are getting less personal love and attention than their parents did.
 American Demographics reported that parents today spend roughly 40 percent less time with their children than parents did a generation ago.

-Most children today don’t know the meaning of a family dinnertime.
-Yet the communication and unity built during this setting is integral to a healthy family life.
+Most children today don’t know the meaning of family dinnertime.
+Yet the communication and unity built in this setting are integral to healthy family life.
 Sharing a meal together allows the opportunity to talk about each other’s lives.
-This is a time for parents to listen, as well as to give advice and encouragement.
-Attentive listening conveys a message that a person is interested in another.
+This is a time for parents to listen as well as to give advice and encouragement.
+Attentive listening conveys that you are interested in one another.
 It also imparts a sense of worth and helps develop trust.

-Research indicates that reading to your children cultivates an interest for knowledge and stimulates language development.
+Research indicates that reading to your children cultivates an interest in knowledge and stimulates language development.
 It also increases their attention spans and helps them become more curious.
-Look for books that your child would enjoy reading.
+Look for books your child would enjoy reading.
 After reading, ask questions about the content.

 Part of what goes on in the home is the development of teamwork.
 Functional family life depends on the contribution of everyone.
 Assigning chores is the most productive way of teaching responsibility and accountability to your children.
 Doing chores with your child will help foster good communication skills.

-Spend quality time with children and light a fire of learning by helping children with their schoolwork.
+Spend quality time with children by helping with their schoolwork.
 A parent’s eagerness to help will cause a child to become more interested in school, improving his or her grades.
-Regular trips to the library for school projects are an inexpensive and enjoyable way to spend time with children.
+Regular trips to the library for school projects are inexpensive and enjoyable for spending time with children.
 Helping should begin with an understanding that children are responsible for homework.
-Parents are there to help their child get organized and to encourage them when they get stuck.
+Parents are there to help their children get organized and to encourage them when they get stuck.

 New technology has made video games more prevalent.
-Play with them, but also spark an interest in family-oriented contests such as board games or card games.
+Play with them, but also spark an interest in board games or card games.
 This will give you additional time to talk and nurture the relationship.

-Sports not only strengthen the body, but also build character and determination.
-Whether it’s a father pitching a baseball to a son or a mother and daughter nature walking, finding time for athletic events is important for a child’s emotional and physical development.
-This is a great opportunity for a family to interact.
+Playing sports not only strengthens the body but also builds character and determination.
+Finding time for athletic events is important for a child’s emotional and physical development.
+This is also a great opportunity for a family to interact.

-Since many parents have hectic schedules, time with children often becomes a low priority whether intended or not.
-Post a calendar on the refrigerator and have parents and children pencil in special events.
-Knowing when you’re going to meet may also help you think of creative activities.
+Since many parents have hectic schedules, time with children often becomes a low priority.
+Post a calendar on the refrigerator and help your children pencil in special events.
+Knowing in advance when you’re going to meet may help by giving you more time to think of creative activities.
 Commit to keeping this schedule free from interruptions.

 Nothing is more special than taking a few minutes each day to pray with a child before bedtime.Nothing is more special than taking a few minutes each day to pray with a child before bedtime.
 By explaining the purpose behind prayer, children will learn the importance of faith as the foundation for the family.
 Also, when parents go to religious services, they instill in their children a reverence for God.
 Churches can also offer invaluable support to families.